Top Ten Reasons to Live & Work in Southern Windsor County

 5. We Care About Health.
 The availability of affordable quality health care is always a consideration when you're looking to make a move.
 Southern Windsor County is home to the acclaimed Springfield Hospital and Mt.
 Ascutney Hospital; plus, Dartmouth Hitchcock Medical Center is just a short drive.
 You'll also find a full spectrum of medical and wellness practitioners, including alternative medicines, to attend to every health concern.
 In addition , our network of human services agencies addresses every concern and reaches out to every corner of the country.

-6. The Great Outdoors Don't Get Any Greater Than This.
+6. The Great Outdoors Doesn't Get Any Greater Than This.
 If you enjoy outdoor recreation of any kind, Southern Windsor County will feel like a great, big playground!
 With an abundance of mountains, rivers, lakes, and streams, you can participate in any sport you choose.
-Two top-notch ski resorts, Okemo and Ascutney, will be practically in your back yard.
+Okemo Mountain, will be practically in your back yard.
 Golf courses, fitness centers, cycling clubs, and wilderness trails are just as easy to get to.
 You can even take flying lessons at the Hartness State Airport in Springfield.
 With so many options for leisure activities, "all work and no play" is an impossibility.

 7. We Can Be Very Entertaining.
 Some of the most popular events in Vermont take place right here.
 From festivals and fairs to Broadway-quality productions and concerts.
 There's always something worth doing and seeing.
 Besides the sporting events and competitions at Ascutney and Okemo, you can see a production at the Weston Playhouse, Vermont's oldest professional theatre company, or a performance by the Springfield Community Players.
 Experience one of our many festivals that celebrate everything from music to crafts to food.